 Employees are entitled to the benefit of their normal terms and conditions of employment, except for terms relating to wages or salary (unless their contract of employment provides otherwise), throughout their paternity leave.
 However, most employees will be entitled to SPP for this period.
 If the employee has a contractual right to paternity leave as well as the statutory right, he may take advantage of whichever is the more favourable.
 Any paternity pay to which he has a contractual right reduces the amount of SPP to which he is entitled.

 Employees are entitled to return to the same job following paternity leave.

 Employees are protected from suffering unfair treatment or dismissal for taking, or seeking to take, paternity leave.
 Employees who believe they have been treated unfairly can complain to an employment tribunal.

 All employees are also entitled to take a reasonable amount of (unpaid) time off work to deal with an emergency or unexpected situation involving a dependant.

 Rights to parental leave and time off for dependants

-Employees – both mothers and fathers – who have completed one year’s service with their employers are entitled to 13 weeks’ (unpaid) parental leave to care for their child.
-Parental leave can usually be taken up to 5 years from the date of birth or in cases of adoption five years from the date of placement (or the child’s 18th birthday, if that is sooner).
+Employees – both mothers and fathers – who have completed one year’s service with their employers are entitled to 18 weeks’ (unpaid) parental leave to care for their child.
+Parental leave can usually be taken up to a child’s 18th birthday.
+This is called “ordinary” or unpaid parental leave.

 A right for fathers and partners to take time off to attend ante-natal appointments